-Let’s see How to make Curd (Dahi) at home perfectly by following this simple trick and some easy yet important steps.
+Let's see How To Make Curd At Home Perfectly In Winters too or say how to set curd at home by following this simple trick and some easy yet important steps.

 Believe me, this curd was set in even less than 3 hours when Delhi was freezing at 12 degrees in the daytime.
 And it sets like this every time.
 All thanks to certain tips that I follow religiously, especially in winters.

-So, if you are among those who go for store-bought curd in winter or face difficulty in making curd, then go through this post once and your problem will be solved forever!
+So, if you are among those who go for store-bought curd in winters or face difficulty in making curd, then go through this post once and your problem will be solved forever!

 In my case, it’s the perfect curd every time whether its summers or Delhi winters.
 Even during winters, I have to check it after 2 hours only, this is because if left for long, then I get curd set in a pool of whey (water)